Skip to Main Content

 Documentation Excellence

-Complete safety documentation meeting provincial OHS requirements and production insurance needs.
-Thorough risk assessments, Safe Work Procedures, and bilingual incident reporting for Quebec productions.
+Complete safety records meeting provincial OHS needs and production insurance needs.
+Thorough risk assessments, Safe Work Procedures, and bilingual incident reporting for Quebec shoots.

 ACT 03